rice-solar-physics/EBTEL_C/README.md

 EBTEL also calculates the differential emission measure as a function of temperature (_DEM(T)_) for the transition region and the corona.
 Details regarding the specific equations can be found in the above publications.

 ##Updates in EBTEL-C
 The EBTEL-C code offers several advantages over the original IDL code.
 Perhaps the biggest advantage is the time needed to compute a single run.
 A typical EBTEL-C run (_~20,000_ s) takes approximately 0.5 seconds as opposed to the _~10_ s that a an EBTEL-IDL run would need (Though it should be noted that this is still efficient compared to a _1D_ hydrodynamic simulation).
-This drastic increase is speed is due mostly to addition of an adaptive fourth-order Runge-Kutta routine to solve the EBTEL equations.
+This drastic increase in speed is due mostly to addition of an adaptive fourth-order Runge-Kutta routine to solve the EBTEL equations.
 The amount by which the step-size is allowed to vary can be adjusted to allow for greater accuracy or greater speed, whichever is more necessary for the user.

 Additionally, EBTEL-C comes with a more flexible heating function that allows the user to use a variable number of uniform or randomly-occuring heating events or provide an input-file that specifies the heating profile.